MyScript/MyScriptJS/README.md

 ### Create a [Recognizer](http://doc.myscript.com/MyScriptJS/API_Reference/classes/MathRecognizer.html)

 You need to create the last object, namely the recognizer.
-Its role is to manage the recognition within MyScript JS by sending requests and receiving responses to and from MyScript Cloud.
+Its role is to manage the recognition within MyScriptJS by sending requests and receiving responses to and from MyScript Cloud.
 The recognizer that you define depends on the type of recognition you want to achieve.

 ```javascript
 var canvas = document.getElementById("canvas");